mtapirina/flappy_bird_clone/README.md

 live page https://mtapirina.github.io/flappy_bird_clone/

 A Simple Flappy Bird Game clone made in HTML5 using Phaser Game Engine.
+My goal was:
+1. Repeating the mechanics of the game.
+2. Control the flight of the Bird: click on the game window or press the Space key on the keyboard.
+3. Creating a menu with multiple choices and the ability to completely remove the game window from the page.
+The "Exit" button in the Game Menu.
+4. Saving the best game result.
+Showing the best score on the game page, and on a separate page.
+5. Pause in the game: create a button that temporarily stops the game and changes self appearance (image), from "pause" to "restart".
+6. Increasing difficulty as you progress through the game: The game starts on the "easy" difficulty mode.
+If the score is 10, the game goes into "normal" mode.
+After the score reaches 20, the game goes into "hard" mode.
+The difficulty is expressed in the closer distance between the pipes and the narrower window between the upper and lower pipes.

 ## Inputs:
 Mause click or SPASE keyboard button